 TLP collaborator, researcher, and provider, NACD’s speech pathologist Lori Riggs supervises auditory programs for NACD clients around the world.
 With her vast experience using TLP with widely varied populations, she is able to make recommendations and modifications according to the needs of each individual and their family.
 Because the “treatment” of TLP is already built into the program, we do not require specific standardized testing to be completed prior to initiating the program.
 Candidacy for and use of the program is based on the functional information provided by the parents.
 NACD provides TLP with supervision only.
 Continued support and guidance is provided for the duration of an individual’s use of the program.
 While local families are welcome to consult with Lori in person, the majority of NACD’s TLP supervision is provided via long distance.
 Because TLP is implemented as a home program, consultation via phone and e-mail have proven to be an efficient, cost-effective means of supervision.

-If you are already an NACD client and are interested in adding TLP to your program, please discuss this with your evaluator.
+If you are already an NACD family or client and are interested in adding TLP to your program, please discuss this with your evaluator.

 What Our Families Say About The Listening Program (TLP)